 As an example, Arkansas Blue Cross partnered with a wide range of community partners to organize and deliver our Vaccinate the Natural State initiative.
-Vaccinate the Natural State is a source for all things related to the COVID-19 vaccine in Arkansas, for all Arkansans.
-However, the strategies we employ are informed by the fact that Black and Hispanic Arkansans have been significantly affected and are at a higher risk to contract and die from COVID-19.
+Vaccinate the Natural State was a source for all things related to the COVID-19 vaccine in Arkansas for all Arkansans.
+However, our strategies were guided by the fact that Black and Hispanic Arkansans have been significantly affected and are at a higher risk of contracting and dying from COVID-19.
 Arkansas Blue Cross has designated a medical director to oversee Health Equity and Public Programs and to lead our efforts to address health disparities in our state.
-Our medical director for Health Equity and Public Programs provides oversight and guidance on various public programs supported by our company, including the ARHOME program that will replace ARWorks, and will develop, evaluate, and implement actions that will work to ensure every person we serve has equal opportunities for equitable care and outcomes.
+Our medical director for Health Equity and Public Programs provides oversight and guidance on various public programs supported by our company, including the ARHOME program.
+The medical director will develop, evaluate, and implement actions that will work to ensure that every person we serve has equal opportunities for equitable care and outcomes.